exakat/exakat/docs/Rules.rst

 In a `foreach() <http://www.php.net/manual/en/control-structures.foreach.php>`_, it is best to keep source and values distinct.
 Otherwise, they overwrite each other.

-Since PHP 7.0, PHP makes a copy of the orginal source, then works on it.
+Since PHP 7.0, PHP makes a copy of the original source, then works on it.
 This makes possible to use the same name for the source and the values.

 .. code-block:: php